 In Memory - John B. Eggers, CFSP, Co-Owner, Licensed Funeral Director, Embalmer

 John Eggers, our beloved co-founder and leader, passed away on April 15, 2016.
 John was an active member in the Piedmont Group of the SC Funeral Directors Association, having served as Chairman and also served on the SC State Board of Funeral Service.
 He was a member of the National Funeral Directors Association.
-He was also very active in his community.
-He served as a past president and was a member of the Boiling Springs Business Association, the Boiling Springs Masonic Lodge #413, the Boiling Springs Eastern Star, a board member at Limestone College in Gaffney, and a past president and member of the Boiling Springs Lions Club and the Green Point Baptist Church.
+He also served as a past president and was a member of the Boiling Springs Business Association, the Boiling Springs Masonic Lodge #413, the Boiling Springs Eastern Star, a board member at Limestone College in Gaffney, and a past president and member of the Boiling Springs Lions Club and the Green Point Baptist Church.

 Betty R. Eggers, CFSP, Co-Owner, Licensed Funeral Director

-Betty has been in the funeral service full time since 1990 and is co-owner of Eggers Funeral Homes.
+Betty is the owner of Eggers Funeral Homes and has been in the funeral service full time since 1990.
 She is a native of Watauga County, NC and is a licensed South Carolina funeral director.
 She is a graduate of Spartanburg Methodist College , with an Associate in Arts degree.
-She is a member of the Piedmont group of the SC Funeral Directors Association, the National Funeral Director's Association, The Boiling Springs Business Association, the Boiling Springs Order of the Eastern Star and the Green Point Baptist Church.
-She and John reside in Boiling Springs, SC.
+She is a member of the Piedmont Group of the SC Funeral Directors Association, the National Funeral Director's Association, the Boiling Springs Business Association, the Boiling Springs Order of the Eastern Star and Green Point Baptist Church.

-Mr Bill Noble, Director of Operations, Funeral Director/ Embalmer, Certified Crematory Operator
+Bill Noble, Director of Operations, Licensed Funeral Director/Embalmer, Certified Crematory Operator

 Nancy C. Sproles, Licensed Funeral Director

 Nancy joined the Eggers family on opening day, January 2, 1996 as a South Carolina licensed funeral director.
 A native of Spartanburg, SC, she is a graduate of Spartanburg Junior College with an Associate degree in Secretarial Science.
-She is a member of the Piedmont group of the SC Funeral Director Association and the National Funeral Director’s Association.
+She is a member of the Piedmont Group of the SC Funeral Directors Association and the National Funeral Directors Association.
 Nancy is an active member of the Boiling Springs Order of the Eastern Star, having served in various positions over the past 40 years.
-She is also an active member of Inman Mills Baptist Church.
+She resides in the Boiling Springs community and is an active member of Inman Mills Baptist Church.
 Nancy has two sons and two granddaughters.
-She lives in the Boiling Springs community.

 Mr. Horton Landreth